attackgoat/screen-13/CONTRIBUTING.md

 - Be modern Rust code (currently 2018 edition, latest stable compiler)
 - Pass `cargo fmt` and `cargo clippy` (debug and release) with no warnings
 - Support required platforms: Linux, Mac, Windows, Web Assembly
+- Use only `crates.io`-published crates

 All code should:

-- Use only `crates.io`-published crates
+- Follow the [guidelines](https://rust-lang.github.io/api-guidelines/)
-- Provide useful documentation
+- Provide useful documentation and comments, including private code
 - Expect future platforms: Android, iOS
-- Follow the [guidelines](https://rust-lang.github.io/api-guidelines/)

 Most code should:

-- Create a new file or module for `struct`'s with non-trait `impl` blocks
+- Create a new file for `struct`'s with non-trait `impl` blocks
-- Group all `use` statements into one nested `use` statement; where possible
+- Group all `use` statements into one nested `use` statement; except for visibility modifiers and conditional compilation attributes
 - No star-style `use` statements except in demo code which is intended to be concise
 - Prefer alphabetical sorting of code items unless there is a well-known non-alpha context
 - Use `// TODO` or `// HACK` comments as needed when breaking these guidelines
+- Make small `unsafe` blocks as needed, separating the safe and unsafe parts for clarity

 ### Human Requirements